cowsql/go-cowsql/docs/restore-db.md

 7. For every node, make sure there is an `info.yaml` in `NodeDirectory` that is in line with `cluster.yaml` and correct for that node.
 8. For every node, run:
-   `dqlite-demo --dir <DataDirectory> --api <ApiAddress> --db <DbAddress>`.
+   `cowsql-demo --dir <DataDirectory> --api <ApiAddress> --db <DbAddress>`.
-9. You should have an operational cluster, access it through e.g. the `dqlite` cli tool.
+9. You should have an operational cluster, access it through e.g. the `cowsql` cli tool.

 ## Terminology

-- ApiAddress: `host:port` where the `dqlite-demo` REST api is available.
+- ApiAddress: `host:port` where the `cowsql-demo` REST api is available.
 - DataDirectory: Base directory under which the NodeDirectories are saved.
 - data file: segment file, snapshot file or snapshot.meta file.
 - DbAddress: `host:port` used for database replication.
 - DbName: name of the sqlite database.
 - metadata file: file named `metadata1` or `metadata2`.
-- NodeDirectory: Directory where node specific data is saved, for `dqlite-demo` it should be named `DbAddress` and exist under `DataDirectory`.
+- NodeDirectory: Directory where node specific data is saved, for `cowsql-demo` it should be named `DbAddress` and exist under `DataDirectory`.
 - segment file: file named like `0000000057685378-0000000057685875`, meaning `startindex-endindex`, these contain raft log entries.